forderud/ComSamples/README.md

   - `[out]` arguments are allocated by the function called and later freed by the caller-
   - `[in/out]` identical to [in], but the function beeing called might also free & reallocate-

+### Custom marshaling
+Windows includes an in-built "automation" marshaler (oleaut32.dll) propagating IPC calls between processes.
+This is sufficient for most projects, but it's also possible to customize IPC marshaling by implementing the [`IMarshal`](https://learn.microsoft.com/nb-no/windows/win32/api/objidl/nn-objidl-imarshal) interface.
+The [SharedMemMarshal](https://github.com/forderud/SharedMemMarshal) project demonstrates how a custom marshaler can utilize shared memory to avoid copying overhead when passing large amounts of data between processes.

 ## How to test
 1. Ensure that you have a [Python](https://www.python.org/) interpreter associated with `.py` files.